Tchimwa/Frontdoor-Appgw-PrivateEndpoint-Storage/README.md

 Interesting case scenario with the storage account.
 Since it is not providing a website but files, we need to have the entire link of the file we are trying to access here.

 Below we have the URL from each resources from the storage account to the Frontdoor.
-A SSL certificate ws used on the AppGW and AFD managed certificate was use on the Frontdoor to enable the custom domain.
+A SSL certificate was used on the AppGW and a AFD managed certificate was used on the Frontdoor to enable the custom domain.

 - **Storage URL:** <https://appgwblobstonetdata2022.blob.core.windows.net/media/cloud-automation-logo.png>
 - **AppGW URL:** <https://data.ced-sougang.com/media/cloud-automation-logo.png>